Judiciary of Alaska

-The Alaska Court System is the unified, centrally administered, and totally state-funded judicial system for the state of Alaska.
+The Alaska Court System is the judicial system for the state of Alaska.
 The Alaska District Courts are the primary misdemeanor trial courts, the Alaska Superior Courts are the primary felony trial courts, and the Alaska Supreme Court and the Alaska Court of Appeals are the primary appellate courts.
 The chief justice of the Alaska Supreme Court is the administrative head of the Alaska Court System.

 Courts

 The western end of Fourth Avenue in downtown Anchorage.
 The Nesbett Courthouse (named in honor of Buell A. Nesbett) is at left.
 The administrative offices for the court system are in the smaller building at right foreground, formerly the home of the Anchorage Times newspaper.

 Alaska has four levels of state courts: